jzamora5/holberton-system_engineering-devops/0x08-networking_basics_2/README.md

 ### [2.
 Change your home IP](./2-change_your_home_IP)
-* Write a Bash script that configures an Ubuntu server with the below requirements.
+* Write a Bash script that configures an Ubuntu server.

 ### [3.
 Show attached IPs](./3-show_attached_IPs)